rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   Note: Attribute importance ranks attributes according to their significance in predicting a target.

-22. Perform principal component analysis (PCA)
+22. Perform principal component analysis (PCA).
+Principal Component Analysis (PCA) is a technique used for exploratory data analysis, and to visualize the existing variation in a dataset that has several variables.

   ```
   prc0 <- prcomp(~  HOUSE_OWNERSHIP + N_MORTGAGES + MORTGAGE_AMOUNT + AGE + SALARY + N_OF_DEPENDENTS, data = CUST_INSUR_LTV, scale. = TRUE)
   summary(prc0)
   ```

-  Note: Principal Component Analysis (PCA) is a technique used for exploratory data analysis, and to visualize the existing variation in a dataset that has several variables.